START I: Verification tools

 The verification regimes in arms control treaties contain many tools to hold parties accountable for their actions and violations of their treaty agreements.
 The START Treaty verification provisions were the most complicated and demanding of any agreement at the time by providing twelve different types of inspection.
 Data exchanges and declarations between parties became required and included exact quantities, technical characteristics, locations, movements, and the status of all offensive nuclear threats.
 The national technical means of verification (NTM) provision protected satellites and other information-gathering systems controlled by the verifying side, as they helped to verify adherence to international treaties.
 The international technical means of verification provision protected the multilateral technical systems specified in other treaties.
 Co-operative measures were established to facilitate verification by the NTM and included displaying items in plain sight and not hiding them from detection.
 The new on-site inspections (OSI) and Perimeter and Portal Continuous Monitoring (PPCM) provisions helped to maintain the treaty's integrity by providing a regulatory system handled by a representative from the verifying side at all times.
 In addition, access to telemetry from ballistic missile flight tests was required, including exchanges of tapes and a ban on encryption and encapsulation from both parties.

 Signing

 Negotiations that led to the signing of the treaty began in May 1982.
-In November 1983, the Soviet Union "discontinued" communication with the US, which had deployed intermediate-range missiles in Europe.
-In January 1985, US Secretary of State George Shultz and Soviet Foreign Minister Andrey Gromyko negotiated a three-part plan, including strategic weapons, intermediate missiles, and missile defense.
+In November 1983, the Soviet Union "discontinued" communication with the U.S., which had deployed intermediate-range missiles in Europe.
+In January 1985, U.S. Secretary of State George Shultz and Soviet foreign minister Andrey Gromyko negotiated a three-part plan, including strategic weapons, intermediate missiles, and missile defense.
 It received a lot of attention at the Reykjavik Summit between Ronald Reagan and Mikhail Gorbachev and ultimately led to the signing of the Intermediate-Range Nuclear Forces Treaty in December 1987.
-Talk of a comprehensive strategic arms reduction continued, and the START Treaty was officially signed by US President George H. W. Bush and Soviet General Secretary Gorbachev on 31 July 1991.
+Talk of a comprehensive strategic arms reduction continued, and the START Treaty was officially signed by U.S. president George H. W. Bush and Soviet general secretary Gorbachev on 31 July 1991.